cloud66/help-old/_posts/how-to/1970-09-26-manage-backups.md

 Use the `wget` command to download your backup:
 `wget <generated_public_link>`

-You can find the link to the file by clicking the download button (shown above) and copying the link.
-Remember to put quotes around it.
+You can find the link to the file by clicking the download button (shown above) and copying the link. <b>Remember to put quotes around it.</b>

 ## Unzip your backup
 Now that you have downloaded your backup, you can go ahead and unzip it with the following command: